moorepants/anaconda-dee-config/README.md

 Finally: test the DEE with the beta-release.

 The latter step has shown non-trivial, and is therefore recommended.

+# Adding new packages to the installer

+If you need a conda package that is not available in the base Anaconda installation, you can request inclusion of the package.
+The first step is to check if your package is available in [Conda Forge](https://conda-forge.org/).
+Search [this list](https://conda-forge.org/#add_recipe) to check (note that package names may differ from PyPi, CRAN, etc.).
+If your package is not present in Conda Forge, then you should initiate a new package build following [the instructions to add a recipe](https://conda-forge.org/#add_recipe).

+Once the package is available on Conda Forge for Windows 64 bit systems, open a pull request on this repository adding your package name to the `construct.yaml` file.
+Test building the installer locally on Windows and report your success (or failures) in the pull request.

 # Contact list